Integration with Angular

 }

-Then open the todo.component.ts file.
-Import the file with data and specify the corresponding data properties to the configuration object of To Do List within the ngOnInit()
+Open todo.component.ts.
+Import the data file and pass the data properties to the configuration object of the To Do List inside the ngOnInit() method.
+The snippet below applies user, task, and project data on initialization:

 import { ToDo, Toolbar } from '@dhx/trial-todolist';